gtaubman/doneyet/README.md

 Doneyet is used primarily through key commands.
 There is a menu system in place but not everything can be achieved through it.
 The key commands are as follows:

 * A - Apply the Show All Tasks filter.
-* a - If a task is selected, add a new subtask of that task.
-If no task is selected add a root level task.
+* a - Create a new task (or a subtask if pressed while a task is selected).
 * M - Show the menu bar.
   * j and k - Change menu item.
   * l and h - Change menu.